-Table 61 - MultipartReceive command format
+Table 71 - RDEMultipartReceive command format

-Type Request data uint32 DataTransferHandle A handle to uniquely identify the chunk of data to be retrieved.
-If TransferOperation below is XFER_FIRST_PART and the OperationID below is zero, this must match the TransferHandle supplied by the RDE Device in the response to the GetSchemaDictionary command.
+Туре Request data DataTransferHandle A handle to uniquely identify the chunk of data to be retrieved.
+If TransferOperation below is XFER_FIRST_PART and the OperationID below is zero, this must match the TransferHandle supplied by the RDE Device in the response to the GetSchemaDictionary, GetMessageRegistry, or GetSchemaFile command.
 If TransferOperation below is XFER_FIRST_PART and the OperationID below is nonzero, this must match the SendDataTransferHandle that was supplied by the RDE Device in the response to RDEOperationInit.
 If TransferOperation below is XFER_NEXT_PART, this must match the NextDataHandle supplied by the RDE Device with the previous chunk.
-The DataTransferHandle supplied shall be either the initial handle to begin or restart a transfer or the NextDataTransferHandle supplied with the previous chunk. rdeOpID OperationID Identification number for this Operation; must match the one previously used for all commands relating to this Operation; 0x0000 if this transfer is not part of an Operation enum8 TransferOperation The portion of data requested for the transfer: XFER_FIRST_PART: The MC is asking the transfer to begin or to restart from the beginning XFER_NEXT_PART: The MC is asking for the next portion of the transfer XFER_ABORT: The MC is requesting that the transfer be discarded.
-The RDE Device may discard any internal data structures it is maintaining for the transfer Value: {XFER_FIRST_PART = 0, XFER_NEXT_PART = 1, XFER_ABORT = 2} Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return CompletionCode ERROR_INVALID_DATA.
-If the transfer is aborted, the RDE Device shall acknowledge this status by returning SUCCESS.
-ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return enum8 ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return CompletionCode ERROR_INVALID_DATA. enum8 uint32 ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return CompletionCode ERROR_INVALID_DATA.
-If the transfer is aborted, the RDE Device shall acknowledge this status by returning SUCCESS.
-TransferFlag value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return CompletionCode ERROR_INVALID_DATA.
-If the transfer is aborted, the RDE Device shall acknowledge this status by returning SUCCESS.
-TransferFlag value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } This field shall be omitted for a non-SUCCESS CompletionCode or if the transfer has been aborted NextDataTransferHandle The handle for the next chunk of data for this transfer; zero (0x00000000) if no further data uint32 ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return CompletionCode ERROR_INVALID_DATA.
-If the transfer is aborted, the RDE Device shall acknowledge this status by returning SUCCESS.
-TransferFlag value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } This field shall be omitted for a non-SUCCESS CompletionCode or if the transfer has been aborted NextDataTransferHandle The handle for the next chunk of data for this transfer; zero (0x00000000) if no further data This field shall be omitted for a non-SUCCESS CompletionCode or if the transfer has been aborted DataLengthBytes The length in bytes N of data being sent in this chunk.
-This value and the Data bytes associated with it shall not cause this response message to exceed the negotiated maximum transfer chunk size (clause 11.2).
+The DataTransferHandle supplied shall be either the initial handle to begin or restart a transfer or the NextDataTransferHandle supplied with the previous chunk. uint32 rdeOpID OperationID Identification number for this Operation; must match the one previously used for all commands relating to this Operation; 0x0000 if this transfer is not part of an Operation enum8 TransferOperation The portion of data requested for the transfer: XFER_FIRST_PART: The MC is asking the transfer to begin or to restart from the beginning XFER_NEXT_PART: The MC is asking for the next portion of the transfer XFER_ABORT: The MC is requesting that the transfer be discarded.
+The RDE Device may discard any internal data structures it is maintaining for the transfer value: {XFER_FIRST_PART = 0, XFER_NEXT_PART = 1, XFER_ABORT = 2} Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return CompletionCode ERROR_INVALID_DATA.
+If the transfer is aborted, the RDE Device shall acknowledge this status by returning SUCCESS. enum8 If the transfer is aborted, the RDE Device shall acknowledge this status by returning SUCCESS.
+TransferFlag value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } This field shall be omitted for a non-SUCCESS CompletionCode or if the transfer has been aborted enum8 uint32 TransferFlag value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } TransferFlag value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } This field shall be omitted for a non-SUCCESS CompletionCode or if the transfer has been aborted NextDataTransferHandle The handle for the next chunk of data for this transfer; zero (0x0000000) if no further data uint32 TransferFlag value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } This field shall be omitted for a non-SUCCESS CompletionCode or if the transfer has been aborted NextDataTransferHandle The handle for the next chunk of data for this transfer; zero (0x00000000) if no further data This field shall be omitted for a non-SUCCESS CompletionCode or if the transfer has been aborted DataLengthBytes The length in bytes N of data being sent in this chunk, including both the Data and DataIntegrityChecksum (if present) fields.
+This value and the data bytes associated with it shall not cause this response message to exceed the negotiated maximum transfer chunk size (clause 11.2).